Cord blood: Research

 Cord blood is being used to get stem cells with which to test in people with type 1 diabetes mellitus.
 The stem cells from umbilical cord blood are also being used in the treatment of a number of blood diseases including blood cancers.

 Cord blood is also being studied as a substitute for normal blood transfusions in the developing world.
 More research is necessary prior to the generalized utilization of cord blood transfusion.

-Cord blood stem cells are also being studied for treatment for COVID-19 cytokine storms since these and other perinatal (cord tissue and placental tissue derived) stem cells can secrete anti-inflammatory molecules.
-Dozens of clinical trials are under way to see if they can help patients with Covid-19.
+Cord blood stem cells are being studied for treatment for COVID-19 cytokine storms since these and other perinatal (cord tissue and placental tissue derived) stem cells can secrete anti-inflammatory molecules.
+Dozens of clinical trials are under way to see if they can help patients with COVID-19.

-Recent clinical studies show that 1 year after the transplant of UM171 (a haematopoietic stem cell self-renewal agonist), transplant-related mortality was 5% and relapse incidence was at 21%.
+Some clinical studies show that one year after the transplant of UM171 (a haematopoietic stem cell self-renewal agonist), transplant-related mortality was 5% and relapse incidence was at 21%.
 Furthermore, only 3 of 22 patients (~14%) who received the UM171-expanded cord blood transplantation died.